Tranexamic Acid 100 mg/ml Solution for Injection

 Before use of tranexamic acid, risk factors of thromboembolic disease should be considered.
 In patients with a history of thromboembolic diseases or in those with increased incidence of thromboembolic events in their family history (patients with a high risk of thrombophilia), Tranexamic acid solution for injection should only be administered if there is a strong medical indication after consulting a physician experienced in hemostaseology and under strict medical supervision (see section 4.3).

-Tranexamic acid should be administered with care in patients receiving oral contraceptives because of the increased risk of thrombosis (see section 4.5).
+Tranexamic acid should be administered with care in patients using hormonal contraceptives because of the increased risk of thrombosis (see section 4.5).

 Disseminated intravascular coagulation